Galois representations, $(\varphi, \Gamma)$-modules and prismatic F-crystals: Introduction

 \subsection{Acknowledgments}

 I would like to thank Peter Scholze for helpful discussions and encouragement.
 I would like to thank Heng Du, Koji Shimiz, Yu Min and Liang Xiao for discussions on the initial draft.
+I would like to thank Tong Liu for pointing out a mistake in the early version of the paper.
 I would also like to thank the anonymous referee for many suggestions any corrections.
 I am grateful to Max Planck Institute for Mathematics in Bonn for its hospitality and financial support.